jiasong18/Ant-Media-Server-Wiki/Home.md

 If you're planning to have a large deployment for your Enterprise Cluster, please contact with Sales in order to  have some discounts.

 #### Free Enterprise License for Education, Tech Communities and Startups
-Ant Media provides *free Enterprise Licenses** for the *students, academics, communities and early stage startup companies*.
+Ant Media provides *free Enterprise Licenses** for the *students, academics and communities.
 To get advantage of this opportunity, just send an email (from your institution, company or community e-mail address) to contact@antmedia.io

 ## Architectural Overview